Primary Physical Education and Sports Premium

 For full details of our PE and Sport Premium spend for this academic year, the impact it has had/will have on pupils’ PE and sports participation and attainment, and information on how we plan to make these improvements sustainable, please click here.

-St Edburg’s has achieved Silver Youth Sport Trust Quality Mark 2017-19 for our current PE provision and outcomes, and Gold School Games Mark 2018 for our commitment to and the development of competition, school sport and physical education across our school and into the local community.
+St Edburg’s has achieved Silver Youth Sport Trust Quality Mark 2017-19 for our current PE provision and outcomes, Gold School Games Mark 2018 and Silver School Games Mark 2019 for our commitment to and the development of competition, school sport and physical education across our school and into the local community.

 The Sport Premium funding has so far had a positive impact upon our children in a variety of ways.
 Children’s participation in curriculum P.E. has increased (this is evidenced by teacher feedback and records) and they are eager to learn new skills and games.
 This in turn has increased participation in schools sports clubs and school games.
-For the past five academic years staff have been working with our P.E. mentor on areas which they specifically would like to build up their confidence in and/or develop expertise in.
+Our staff undertake an annual self-audit to highlight areas which they specifically would like to build up their confidence in and/or develop expertise in.
+Our CPD for PE then targets those areas.
 This has resulted in enhanced quality of teaching and learning and the development of a more varied curriculum which engages all pupils.
-Our P.E. co-ordinator also works with staff in developing their expertise and confidence in teaching a variety of skills for PE.
+Our P.E. co-ordinator also works with staff in developing their expertise and confidence in planning and teaching a variety of skills for PE.

-Swimming is a really important part of our PE curriculum at St Edburg’s School, and in KS2 we all swim for at least one full term (approx. 12 weeks).
+Swimming is a really important part of our PE curriculum at St Edburg’s School, and in KS2 we all swim for at least two terms every year (approx. 12 weeks).
 This gives us the opportunity to grow into confident, competent swimmers.
 In our Year 6 cohort at the moment;

 The Sports Premium has allowed us to build on the children’s leadership skills and our links to NOSSP have also allowed some Year 5 children to take part in a Young Leader training day.
 These Year 5’s, with the help of our lunchtime supervisors, are focusing on inclusive playtime games with younger children on the playground.
 They are doing an excellent job and the younger children have great fun!
 These leadership skills are feeding into curriculum P.E. too and the children love being given the opportunity to be an ‘expert’ and coach their peers on a particular skill.
 We have also used these leadership skills to improve behaviour throughout school – giving children specific jobs and leading roles has given them a purpose and a reason to engage in their activity.

-Additionally, the School Games Values are now completely embedded within school life and throughout the year we might award School Games Values Certificates in assembly.
+The School Games Values are now completely embedded within school life and throughout the year there are occasions when we award School Games Values Certificates in assembly.
 These certificates are not given specifically for sports activities or just in sports week, and therefore children recognise the importance of P.E. and School Sports to their learning across the school.
 This has improved behaviour and self-esteem as well as promoting good citizenship throughout our school.